Adapted from David A. Horner

 Second, all four blind men are, in fact, mistaken.
 It is an elephant and not a wall or a rope or a tree or a snake.
 Their opinions are not equally true -- they are equally, and actually false.
 At best, such an analogy of religious pluralism would show that all religions are false, not true.

-Third, and most important, the philosophic analogy does not take into account any kind of special revelation.
-If a fifth man were to arrive on the scene, one who could see (and who was able to demonstrate his credentials of having sight), and he were to describe the elephant as an elephant, then it would change the analogy entirely.
+Third, and most importantly, the philosophic analogy does not take into account any kind of special revelation.
+If a fifth man were to arrive on the scene, one who could see (and who was able to demonstrate his credentials of having sight), and he was to describe the elephant as an elephant, then it would change the analogy entirely.

 Jesus Christ, unique among all religious leaders of history, claimed to be such a "fifth man," a definitive revelation of God.
 Many of the people who watched Jesus' miracles and heard him speak were offended by his clear statements about his deity.
 "This was why [they] sought all the more to kill him, because he not only broke the sabbath but also called God his own Father, making himself equal with God."1